 OPTIONAL Interview Statements

-Kaiyu Mu: The Performance of aTEC depends heavily on the content of oxygen-containing functional groups of GO and the quality of electrode.
+Kaiyu Mu: The Performance of aTEC depends heavily on the content of oxygen functional groups and the quality of electrode.
 Researchers are suggested to strictly follow the protocol [1].

 INTERVIEW: Named author says the statement above in an interview-style statement while looking slightly off-camera.